ibm-cloud-docs/account/iam-login-flows.md

 ## Login sequence for {{site.data.keyword.appid_short}} with a connected SAML partner
 {: #appid-saml-login}

-If you choose to integrate with your external identity provider to securely authenticate external users to your account by using an {{site.data.keyword.appid_short}} instance, the login sequence works according to the following sequence.
+If you choose to integrate with your external IdP to securely authenticate external users to your account by using an {{site.data.keyword.appid_short}} instance, the login sequence works according to the following sequence.
 For more information about this type of authentication, see [Enabling authentication from an external identity provider](/docs/account?topic=account-idp-integration).

 ![Login process for users who are connected from an App ID instance connected with a SAML partner](images/login-appid-saml.svg "Login process for users who are connected from an App ID instance connected with a SAML partner"){: caption="Figure 3.
 Login process for users who areconnected from an App ID instance connected with a SAML partner" caption-side="bottom"}

 1. The user starts the sequence by visiting an account-specific URL with their browser.
 This is either `https://cloud.ibm.com/authorize/<account id>` or `https://cloud.ibm.com/authorize/<account alias>`.
-The account alias can be configured on the IAM Identity Provider configuration pages in the {{site.data.keyword.cloud_notm}} console.
+The account alias can be configured on the IAM Identity provider configuration pages in the {{site.data.keyword.cloud_notm}} console.
 Using a specific URL is required to address the correct federated SAML partner.
 {: note}
 2. The {{site.data.keyword.cloud_notm}} console (console) redirects the user's browser to {{site.data.keyword.cloud_notm}}'s IAM component.
 As part of the redirect, the account ID or alias is sent to IAM.